facebook/flow/README.md

 To run a subset of the tests you can pass a second argument to the `runtests.sh` file.

-For example: `bash runtests.sh bin/flow class | grep -v 'Skipping directory'`
+For example: `bash runtests.sh bin/flow class | grep -v 'SKIP'`

 ## Installing Flow